Nina Woodruff-Walker, M.A.

-An Oakland native and MOCHA Executive Director, Nina Woodruff-Walker became a “MOCHA kid” in 1989 when she connected through the East Oakland Youth Development Center (EOYDC).
+Nina Woodruff-Walker, MOCHA's Chief Executive Officer, is an Oakland native and became a “MOCHA kid” in 1989 when she connected through the East Oakland Youth Development Center (EOYDC).
 When Oakland schools removed art programming from the curriculum, MOCHA became an art-making space and welcoming refuge during her teenage years.
 She found delight in identifying different ways to use art to create, express, shape and influence, even getting her first experience in giving back as a MOCHA youth board member.
 This cemented her passion for community service.
 Nina is a poet who loves visual arts and understands the value of providing a platform for children to express, create, and teach.